agape-apps/express-ts-ejs-htmx-starter/README.md

 # Express - TypeScript - EJS - HTMX - TailwindCSS/DaisyUI - Starter 🚀
 A minimalistic node starter application for getting into HTMX.

+**This is the EJS Version.
+Switch to the main branch to see the JSX version.**

 ---

 ### Setup Guide